plausible/docs/docs/proxy/introduction.md

 https://<yourdomain.com>/api/event    -> https://plausible.io/api/event
 ```

-When the browser request a file at `https://yourdomain.com/js/script.js` it will actually be fetched from `https://plausible.io/js/plausible.js`.
+When the browser requests a file at `https://yourdomain.com/js/script.js` it will actually be fetched from `https://plausible.io/js/plausible.js`.
 The analytics will work exactly the same but the script will be served without being flagged.

 There are many ways you can proxy requests to Plausible depending on your hosting situation.
 We've divided our guides to *standalone* and *integrated* proxies.
 A standalone proxy can be set up on its own and it does not matter what hosting provider or tech stack you are using.
 Integrated proxy setups are dependent on how you've deployed your app.